 Glucose is produced by your body as it breaks down carbohydrates, both simple -- such as table sugar -- and complex -- such as whole grains.
 It is used as a primary source of fuel for your body and is either used as energy immediately or stored in your liver and muscles for the future.
 Glucose is a simple sugar found in some foods, including corn syrup, honey, blueberries, raisins and peaches.
 However, it is also commonly found in the human body as the result of the digestion of carbs.
 Because glucose is absorbed directly by your body, it rapidly increases your blood sugar levels, giving it a high glycemic index, 100, when compared to other foods.
 The glycemic index measures how quickly a food affects your blood sugar levels.

 Sugars in Foods

 Sugars found in foods are divided into either natural sugars or added sugars, both of which are considered a simple carbohydrate.
 All sugars will break down into glucose.
-Natural sugars, such as fructose and lactose, occur naturally, giving some foods, such as fruits, their sweet taste.
-Added sugars are added to processed foods and drinks to augment the taste of food.
+Natural sugars, such as fructose and lactose give some foods, such as fruits, their sweet taste.
+Added sugars are put into processed foods and drinks to augment the taste of food.
 They are commonly found in baked goods, candy and soft drinks.
 Some natural and added sugars, such as sucrose, maltose and lactose, naturally contain glucose as they are disaccharides.
-Disaccharides are when two simple -- single -- sugar units are attached together chemically.
+Disaccharides are two simple -- single -- sugar units attached together chemically.